Salesjdsj/Data_science/README.md

 # José Sales
 <sub>*Data science student* </sub>

-As a experienced Data Scientist and Air Force pilot I combine analytical skills, ability to work in team environments, and attention to details.
+As an experienced Data Scientist and Fighter Pilot at Brazilian Air Force, I combine analytical skills, the ability to work in team environments, problem-solving, and attention to details.

-My credential include a Degree in Aeronautical Science at the Air Force Academy.
+My credentials include a Degree in Aeronautical Science and Public Administration at the Air Force Academy.

 **Background in:** Python.